[ Webinar ] 🏭 New mandatory UIMM agreement for 2024? What is it and how to respond as soon as possible!👷 [ Wednesday, June 7 at 11:30 a.m. ]

 Competency framework: everything you need to know in 5 minutes!

-A job description is a tool that makes it possible to define the various jobs that exist in an organization or in a particular sector of activity.
-It is generally used to classify jobs according to their area of expertise, their level of responsibility or their level of qualification.
-The job description may also include information on the skills required for each job, the qualifications and certifications needed, and the prospects for career development.
-In general, the job description is used as a human resources management tool to help employers recruit and train staff, establish salaries and benefits, and plan employees' careers.
+A job repository is a tool used to define the various jobs that exist in an organization or in a particular sector of activity.
+It is generally used to classify jobs according to their area of expertise, level of responsibility or level of qualification.
+It can also include information on the skills required for each job, the qualifications and certifications needed, and career development prospects.
+In general, the job repository is used as a human resources management tool to help employers recruit and train staff, set salaries and benefits, and plan employees' careers.

-A competency framework is a tool that makes it possible to define the professional competencies required for a particular occupation or field of activity.
-The competency framework can include different types of competencies, such as technical competencies, behavioral competencies or cross-cutting competencies.
-It can also include information on the levels of mastery required for each competency, as well as concrete examples of work situations in which these competencies would be used.
-The competency framework is often used as a human resource management tool to help employers assess the competencies of their staff and plan for their training and professional development.
+A skills repository is a tool used to define the professional skills required for a particular trade or field of activity.
+The skills repository can include different types of skills, such as technical skills, behavioral skills or transversal skills.
+It can also include information on the levels of mastery required for each skill, as well as concrete examples of work situations in which these skills would be used.
+The skills repository is often used as a human resources management tool to help employers assess the skills of their staff and plan their training and professional development.

 What is the difference between a job reference framework and a skills reference framework?

-A repository of professions is a document that describes the different jobs that exist in an organization or a sector of activity.
+A trade repository is a document that describes the various professions existing in an organization or business sector.
 It can include information on the responsibilities, skills and qualities required for each job.
-A competency frameworkon the other hand, is a document that describes the skills required to perform a particular job or task.
+A skills repositoryon the other hand, is a document describing the skills required to perform a particular job or task.
 It may include information on the knowledge, skills and attitudes required for each competency.
-In general, a competency framework is more specific than a job framework because it focuses on the individual competencies needed to perform a job rather than on jobs as a whole.
+In general, a skills repository is more specific than a job repository, as it focuses on the individual skills needed to perform a job, rather than on jobs as a whole.

 What are the steps to follow in order to build a reference framework of professions and competencies?